hamid-hoseini/FunWithJS/Important Tips/readme.md

 26. What are tasks in event loop?
 27. What are the different ways to deal with Asynchronous Code?
 28. What is AJAX?
+29. What is the difference between reflow and repaint?